hecko-yes/hecko.my.to/fursonae/index.md

 {:toc}

-the characters that i've made, for various degrees of "made" generally all of these are canonically he/they/etc like me (except the pony which is more it/its) *but* feel free to use others also since i'm not super connected to them and also don't mind it
+the characters that i've made, for various degrees of "made" generally all of these are canonically he/they/etc like me (except the pony which is more it/its), *but* feel free to use other pronouns too (since i'm not super connected to them (and also don't mind pronouns in general)) you-the-reader hereby have my permission to draw/remix/steal/etc any of these if you so desire

 # hecko
 2018-11-28